Do I have to create an account with bbcstaticminer before I can start mining cryptocurrency?

 In order to create an account with bbcstaticminer,

 1. Simply log in to www.bbcstaticminer.com

-2. Click on the sign up icon, fill in your details in all the required sections
+2. Click on the create wallet icon, fill in your details in all the required sections

-You’ll receive a verification email that links you back to the site and also notifies you that your miner has been installed successfully into your bbcstaticminer wallet.
+You’ll receive a verification email or text that links you back to the site and also notifies you that your miner has been installed successfully into your bbcstaticminer wallet.

-Firstly, choose a suitable mining plan from our various mining options as listed below:
+Firstly, choose a suitable mining plan depending on the crypto currency you chose to mine from our various mining options as listed below:

 Once you’re done choosing a plan, make a deposit to automatically activate your mining plan.

-- Can I purchase bitcoin or other cryptocurrency through bbcstaticminer with a debit card or credit card?
+Can I purchase cryptocurrency through bbcstaticminer with a debit card or credit card?

 Yes.
-Bbcstaticminer offers you the option to purchase bitcoins, simply click on the purchase link to buy bitcoin and other cryptocurrencies (please note always verify and ensure you purchase your bitcoins from only fully registered and trusted platforms to avoid losing your money).
+Bbcstaticminer offers you the option to purchase crypto, simply click on the purchase link to buy cyptocurrency you desire to acquire. (please note always verify and ensure you purchase your bitcoins from only fully registered and trusted platforms to avoid losing your money).

-- How much bitcoin can I buy/sell through bbcstaticminer?
+How much crypto can I buy/sell through bbcstaticminer?

 Bitcoin is a consensus network that enables a new payment system and a completely digital money.
 It is the first decentralized peer-to-peer payment network that is powered by its users with no central authority or middlemen.
 From a user perspective, Bitcoin is pretty much like cash for the Internet.
 Bitcoin can also be seen as the most prominent triple entry bookkeeping system in existence.